PE Classes and Descriptions

 Weight Training- offers instruction and practice in proper techniques of the development of muscular strength, endurance.

 Women’s Weight Training- (Lower Lasell Performance Center) This class will offer instruction and practice with the proper techniques for the development of muscular strength and endurance.
 Students will become familiar with the use of dumbbells, kettlebells, and barbells while having fun and getting stronger!

 Wellness- Baseketball offices above Pappa Charlies Designed to help students adopt and maintain the behaviors associated with an active and healthy lifestyle.
 Students will learn through lectures, discussions and physical activity labs.

-Whitewater kayaking: Introduction to whitewater Kayaking, no experience necessary, but it is highly recommended you are a competent swimmer and feel comfortable in moving water!!
+Whitewater kayaking: Intermediate whitewater Kayaking, students should have some previous kayaking experience either pool rolling sessions or time in a kayak on flat or moving water.
+Students must feel comfortable in moving water and can swim.
 We’ll be learning paddling technique, navigating various whitewater hydraulics, water safety and having fun!

-WOC sampler: Experience a range of outings with what the WOC has to offer during the 1st quarter.
-Each class will be a different activity, weather pending – hiking, climbing, canoeing, outdoor games and more!!
+WOC sampler- Experience a range of outings with what the WOC has to offer.
+Each class will be a different activity, weather pending – hiking, climbing, skiing, canoeing, snowshoeing, outdoor games, skating, and more!!

-Yoga I- Williams (field hockey) Field Open-level class in which we will learn the core yoga asanas (poses), work towards dynamic flow sequences, and explore some pranayama and meditation.
+Yoga I- Greylock Studio Open-level class in which we will learn the core yoga asanas (poses), work towards dynamic flow sequences, and explore some pranayama and meditation.
 Renew your energy, bring strength and flexibility to your body, and let go of stress as you explore the benefits of yoga.